Open Bible Data Home About News OET Key

 The Book of Deuteronomy 25

-4When your ox is walking on the grain to separate it from the chaff, do not prevent it from eating some of grain.
+4When your ox is walking on the grain to separate it from the stalks, do not prevent it from eating some of grain.

 5If two brothers live on the same property, and one of them who has no son dies, the man’s widow should not marry someone who is not a member of his family.
 The dead man’s brother must marry her and sleep with her.
 It is his duty to do that.
-6If she later gives birth to a son, that son is to be considered the son of the man who died, in order that the dead man’s name will not disappear from Israel.
+6If she later gives birth to a son, everyone should consider that first son as the son of the man who died, in order that the dead man’s name will not disappear from Israel.

-7But if the dead man’s brother does not want to marry that woman, she must stand at the city gate.
-She must say to the city leaders, ‘My husband’s brother refuses to marry me in order that I may give birth to a son who will prevent the dead man’s name from disappearing in Israel.’
+7But if the dead man’s brother does not want to marry that woman, she must go to the city leaders at the city gate.
+She must say to them, ‘My husband’s brother refuses to marry me in order that I may give birth to a son who will prevent the dead man’s name from disappearing in Israel.
+He does not want to do his duty to me as a brother-in-law.’
 8Then the elders must summon that man and talk to him.
 Perhaps he will still refuse to marry that widow.
-9In that case, she must go up to him while the elders are watching, and take off one of his sandals to symbolize that he would not receive any of her property, spit in his face, and say to him, ‘This is what happens to the man who refuses to do what is needed to allow his dead brother to have a son in order that our family name does not disappear.’
-10After that happens, that man’s family will be known as ‘the family of the man whose sandal was pulled off.’
+9In that case, she must go up to him while the elders are watching, and take off one of his sandals to symbolize that he would not receive any of her property, spit in his face, and say to him, ‘This is what happens to the man who refuses to preserve his brother’s family line.’
+10After that happens, people will know that man’s family as ‘the family of the man of the pulled off sandal.’

 11When two men are fighting with each other, and the one man’s wife comes up to help her husband by grabbing hold of the other man’s private parts, 12do not act mercifully toward her; cut off her hand.

-13-14 13-14When you are buying or selling things, do not try to cheat people by having two kinds of weights, one which you use when you buy something and one which you use when you sell something, or two kinds of measuring baskets, one which you use when you buy something and one which you use when you sell something.
-15Always use correct weights and correct measuring baskets, in order that Yahweh our God will allow you to live a long time in the land that he is giving to you.
-16Yahweh hates all those who act dishonestly, and he will punish them.
+13Do not cheat people by having one weight which you use when you buy something and a different weight which you use when you sell something.
+14or by having one measure which you use when you buy something and a different measure which you use when you sell something.
+15Always be honest in your transactions by using correct weights and correct measures, in order that Yahweh our God will allow you to live a long time in the land that he is giving to you.
+16Yahweh our God hates all those who act dishonestly.

-17Continue to remember what the Amalek people group did to your ancestors when they were coming out of Egypt.
+17Continue to remember what the people of Amalek did to your ancestors when they were coming out of Egypt.
 18They attacked your ancestors as they were traveling, when they were weak and exhausted.
 Those people were not afraid of God at all, so they attacked your ancestors from the rear and killed all those who were unable to walk as fast as the others.
-19Therefore, when Yahweh our God has given you the land that he promised to give you, and when he has enabled you to rest from fighting all your enemies around you, kill all the Amalek people group, with the result that no one will remember them anymore.
+19Therefore, when Yahweh our God has given you the land that he promised to give you, and when he has enabled you to rest from fighting all your enemies around you, kill all the people of Amalek, with the result that no one will remember them anymore.
 Do not forget to do this!

 DEU 25:1–25:19 ©